michaelthorne/michaelthorne.github.io/_posts/2013-11-22-tips-for-freelance-front-end-web-developers.markdown

 categories: journal
 ---

-Having just reflected on my year of freelancing, I thought it would be good to look back and share some of things that helped make my year a successful one.
+I just [reflected on my year of freelancing](journal/reflecting-on-a-year-of-freelancing) and I thought I would look back and share some of things that helped make my year a successful one.

 ### Get your finances in order